TGH75972/TNT-Trio/README.md

-<b>A minecraft fabric 1.21 that adds three custom TNT'S to the game! <br>
+<b>A minecraft fabric 1.21 mod that adds three custom TNT'S to the game! <br>

 The three custom TNT's you can use are -